-Another significant portion of eye injuries come when foreign matter gets rubbed into an eye and causes surface wounds like abrasions and scratches.
-Other hazards include chemicals, adhesives, radiation, tools and equipment.
+Another significant portion of eye injuries comes when foreign matter gets rubbed into an eye and causes surface wounds like abrasions and scratches.
+Other hazards include chemicals, adhesives, radiation, tools, and equipment.

 Knowing When to Wear Safety Eyewear is Critical

-Lawrence Gibbs, the associate vice provost for environment health and safety at Stanford University in Palo Alto, California, tells Science that constantly knowing when to wear safety eyewear is crucial.
+Lawrence Gibbs, the associate vice provost for environmental health and safety at Stanford University in Palo Alto, California, tells Science that constantly knowing when to wear safety eyewear is crucial.

 “Your overall risk is related to the probability of exposure and the severity of the outcome.
 You only have one set of eyes, and the goal is to protect yourself.
 You have to be cognizant at all times of what the appropriate equipment is.”

-However, stay aware that multiple eye hazard may exist, and injury can happen to someone not directly involved in a task.
-Being aware of surroundings is an important part of knowing when to wear safety eyewear, regardless of location.
+However, remember that multiple eye hazards may exist, and injury can happen to someone not directly involved in a task.
+Therefore, being aware of surroundings is essential in knowing when to wear safety eyewear, regardless of location.

 Wear Safety Eyewear When Required

 Under the OSH Act, the responsibility for providing a safe and healthful workplace falls on employers.
-Within that, OSHA requires employers provide workers with suitable eye protection.
-OSHA also sets and enforces standards to make sure this happens and hands out fines when it doesn’t.
+Within that, OSHA requires employers to provide workers with suitable eye protection.
+OSHA enforces standards to ensure this happens and hands out fines when it doesn’t.

 “OSHA requires employers to ensure the safety of all employees in the work environment.
 Eye and face protection must be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.”